 Notes

-Feel free to make in stages.
-(Make the sauce ahead, the filling ahead or blanch the cabbage ahead).
-You can make them from start to finish, bake, refrigerate and reheat (covered).
-I have not tried freezing.
+Option to make this in stages.
+Make the sauce ahead, the filling ahead, or blanch the cabbage ahead, storing it in the fridge.
+You can assemble ahead or make them from start to finish, bake, refrigerate, and reheat (covered).

-For a LOW-Carb Version: leave out the bulgar wheat and replace with raw “cauliflower rice” or the remaining cabbage (shredded finely).
+For a keto version, leave out the bulgar wheat and replace it with raw “cauliflower rice” or with the remaining cabbage (finely shredded).
 Leave out the dried apricots and the sweetener.

 Nutrition